asmngs/asmngs20/README.md

 **Thank you for helping to make this a welcoming, friendly space for all!**

-# 4. Live Notes
+# 4. Live Notes <a id="four" />
-At ASMNGS17, we started using the EtherPad platform for live, collaborative note-taking - the 2017 notes can be found [here](https://public.etherpad-mozilla.org/p/asmngs17).
-We're doing it again for ASMNGS18 - jump in and start taking notes at https://tinyurl.com/asmngs18 and feel free to tweet the link so others can follow along from wherever they are.
-This Etherpad will stay up as long as Mozilla keeps that instance alive.
-We'll also archive a version to [figshare](http://www.figshare.com) after the meeting.
+TBA

-# 5. Social Events
+# 5. NCBI Preconference Workshop <a id="five" />

-Thanks to both ASM and our wonderful sponsors, we are able to host a number of social events during the meeting:
-- **Sunday 7:00-8:30pm** is our **opening reception**, hosted by ASM and included in your registration
-- **Monday 7:00-11:00pm** is a **party** hosted off-site by one of our conference sponsors, Oxford Nanopore.
-Registration for this free event is required - register [here](https://nanoporetech.com/events/asm-ngs-evening-reception).
-- **Tuesday 8:00-8:45am** is a **breakfast seminar** hosted by one of our conference sponsors, Illumina.
-Registration is not required.
-- **Tuesday 8:00pm** will feature a **conference games night social** for all attendees, organized by ASM and made possible through sponsorship.
-Mini-golf, bean-bag toss, and drinks!
+# 6. ASM NGS Hackathon <a id="six" />

-# 6. About ASMNGS18
+# 7. About ASMNGS20 <a id="seven" />
 ASMNGS began in 2015 (if you're feeling nostalgic, the program is available [here](https://www.asm.org/images/ngsfinalprogram.pdf)), organized by Dag Harmsen (University of Muenster), Marc Allard (FDA), and Eric Brown (FDA).
 In 2017, the program committee was co-chaired by Dag and Jennifer Gardy (BCCDC), and also included Marc, Eric, and new committee members Elodie Ghedin (NYU),  Paul Keim (TGen), Duncan MacCannell (CDC), Adam Phillippy (NHGRI).
 In order to both coincide with the GenomeTrakr annual meeting and to not conflict with ABPHM, the committee decided to move the meeting to even years beginning in 2018.
 This year's meeting has been co-chaired by Jennifer and Duncan, and Ruth Timme (FDA) replaced Eric Brown on the organizing committee.
 The pre-conference workshop was organized by Dag.

 Keynote speakers were selected by soliciting ideas from the organizing committee, who then arrived at our top choices through an email discussion.
-Submitted abstracts were reviewed by Jennifer and Duncan - 194 were accepted, and 22 were declined.
+Submitted abstracts were reviewed by Ruth and Duncan - 149 were accepted, and 10 were declined.
 Reasons for declining abstracts included a topic not consistent with the conference's scope, or inadequate/inappropriate/insufficient methods/results/conclusions.
 All accepted abstracts were reviewed by the organizing committee, and six committee members cast votes for that they felt merited oral presentation.
 Votes were tallied, and abstracts selected for oral presentation accordingly.
-We also looked for diversity in our presenters, though we acknowledge gender diversity was hard to achieve in the Tools and Pipelines section.
-Travel awards  for trainees were also allocated using the committee's votes.
+We also looked for diversity in our presenters, to ensure that ASM NGS continues to represent the full breadth, brightness and potential of our field.

-All program committee members have funded their own travel and registration costs for the meeting.
-Invited keynote speakers have been reimbursed according to ASM guidelines.
-All sponsorship money raised has gone towards the cost of hosting the meeting, including social events.